Odhynn/Naerk/content/Gods/Anhalt.md

 ## Defence of Kadrom

 In the old days, a few centuries after the [[Ghost War]], the dark elves, also known as drow, arrived in their swift ships from the far south and inhabited many islands.
-One of these was [[Urgol]], to the west of Northern Darrok.
+One of these was [[Urgol]], to the west of North Darrok.
 Their colony there was soon reinforced with powerful wizards.
 Apparently, their dreams of expansion didn't end there.
-So they tried to invade [[Northern Darrok]] and take over the dwarven strongholds.
+So they tried to invade [[North Darrok]] and take over the dwarven strongholds.

 Their first target was the fortress of [[Kadrom]].
 Built on a rocky island, it was an advanced sea dwarven outpost, and one of the oldest.
 It was connected underground to a network of galleries and to the rest of the fortresses, and was the first step for the elven invasion.
 So they assembled a fleet of a hundred ships, and a powerful sorcerer summoned an entire company of devils to aid them in battle.